 This equipment complies with FCC radiation exposure limits set forth for an uncontrolled environment.
 This equipment should be installed and operated with a minimum distance of 20 centimeters (8 inches) between the radiator and your body.
-This transmitter must not be co-located or operating in conjunction with any other antenna or transmitter
+This transmitter must not be co-located or operating in conjunction with any other antenna or transmitter.

-U.S. Robotics declared that USR5462 is limited in CH1~11 by specified firmware controlled in USA.
+SMC declared that SMCWBR14-G is limited in CH1~11 from 2400 to 2483.5 MHz by specified firmware controlled in USA.